ihmeuw/vivarium_research/docs/source/models/other_models/pregnancy/gbd_2021_closed_cohort/index.rst

 Pregnancy outcomes
 ~~~~~~~~~~~~~~~~~~

-At the time of birth, pregnancy outcome must be determined for each pregnancy as either a 1) live birth, 2) stillbirth, or 3) other (ectopic pregnancy, abortion/miscarriage).
+At or before the time of birth, pregnancy outcome must be determined for each pregnancy as either a 1) live birth, 2) stillbirth, or 3) other (ectopic pregnancy, abortion/miscarriage).
 The probability of each pregnancy outcome dependent on the pregnancy term length and probabilities of each outcome conditional on pregnancy term are defined in the table below.

 .. list-table:: Pregnancy outcome probabilities conditional on pregnancy term length
   :header-rows: 1